Ke'e Beach Snorkeling

 West of Hanalei at the western end of the north shore of Kauai, the snorkeling at Ke'e Beach is one of the most beautiful places to snorkel on Kauai, especially during low tide.
-But while the above water scenery is spectacular, the water clarity is poor and there is very limited marine life now.
+But while the above water scenery is spectacular, the water clarity in the main lagoon is poor and there is very limited marine life now.
 Starting in 2011, the winter surf action has brought significant sand into the snorkeling lagoon resulting in a big reduction in water depth.
 Subsequently, the water clarity is greatly reduced as gentle wave actions kicks up the shallow sands.
 This effect has only continued in the years since.
 What used to be an excellent snorkeling dive site is now really not that spectacular.
+But, it is hugely popular and is where most snorkelers hangout.
 There are just a couple growths of cauliflower coral, mushroom coral and lobe coral providing habitat for some convict tangs, butterflyfish, parrotfish and humuhumunukunukuapua'a (Hawaiian state fish aka rectangular triggerfish).
-Plus, if you are lucky, you may encounter a green sea turtle or monk seal at the outer edge of the lagoon.

 From September through May, the surf off Ke'e Beach is affected by seasonal northwest swells that kickup the large waves and generate strong currents so make sure to exercise caution.
 Ke'e Beach snorkeling is best at low tide when the surf is then blocked by the exposed reef.
 While some may like the state park life guards, experienced snorkelers may find them to be alittle too restrictive.
 For experienced snorkelers, when guards are off duty, try heading out of the lagoon during calm waters at low tide to the outer edge of the reef.
 Turn right and stay close to outer edge.
 There are green sea turtle feeding zones where you can see dozens of turtles feeding.
 Keep a sharp eye for the black tipped reef sharks.